Pacha, Llaqta, Wasichay: Indigenous Space, Modern Architecture, New Art

 This exhibition is organized by Marcela Guerrero, assistant curator, with Alana Hernandez, curatorial project assistant.

-Generous support for Pacha, Llaqta, Wasichay: Indigenous Space, Modern Architecture, New Art is provided by Jackson Tang as part of the Whitney’s emerging artists series.
+Pacha, Llaqta, Wasichay: Indigenous Space, Modern Architecture, New Art is part of the Whitney’s emerging artists program, sponsored by